• Skip to primary navigation

 BFR knee wraps

 Blood flow restriction training on a budget doesn’t get better than this.
-Knee and elbow wraps are incredibly effective substitutes for dedicated BFR equipment.
+Knee wraps and elbow wraps are incredibly effective substitutes for dedicated BFR equipment.

-2012 study of 116 people indicated a measurable difference in using narrow and wide cuffs in BFR training.
+A 2012 study of 116 people indicated a measurable difference in using narrow and wide cuffs in BFR training.
 Wide BFR cuffs restrict flow at a lower pressure and can be less effective than narrow cuffs.
 BFR training is all about chasing the pump, and you will have to try different bands tied at varying pressures to find out what works best for you.

 Most Common Mistakes While Blood Flow Restriction Training